pemellquist/skypunch/README.md

 In order to run skypunch, you will need to install the code and prerequisite libraries.
 The following instructions define how to install everything on a single system.
 These instructions can be modified as needed for other setups.
 These instructions assume a linux Ubuntu system but can be changed to run on other operating systems.

+Note!
+The current installation is a manual process.
+The plan is make this a debian package using a python package install.
+For now, the steps below are required.

 **1 - Install and setup mysql**<br>
 Note! the default skypunch.config file defines the mysql connection parameters including user, password and mysql server address.
 The default assumes root:root and localhost, change as needed. <br>